chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 Let's say we would also like to parameterize the widths of these modules' ports.
-For the sake of demonstration, when negotiating parameters, our protocol will use the smaller of the two widths, which is the opposite of what typical Chisel width inference would do.
+For the sake of demonstration, when negotiating parameters, our protocol will expect both our drivers to provide addends of the same widths.
+It will use the smaller of the two widths from the drivers versus the monitor, which is the opposite behavior of typical Chisel width inference.

 ```scala mdoc:invisible
 import chipsalliance.rocketchip.config.{Config, Parameters}